 Who are we?

 In 1969, President Georges Pompidou decided to provide France with a venue like no other: a centre for art and culture capable of housing both the National Museum of Modern and Contemporary Art, with an international dimension, a large public library (the future Bpi), a centre for industrial creation and a centre for musical research and creation (Ircam), all together in one and the same building situated in the heart of the capital.
 As great art lovers, the president and his wife were also ardent advocates of the democratisation of art.
 For Claude and Georges Pompidou, the Centre Pompidou had to be a place where all disciplines could meet, where artists could converse with the public.
 It also had to support emerging scenes and introduce and provoke debate.
 The titanic construction works began in May 1972 with two young architects, Renzo Piano and Richard Rogers, at the helm.
 Alas, the president died in 1974 before he could see the Centre Pompidou completed.
-It was inaugurated by his wife on 31 January 1977.
+It was inaugurated by his successor Valery Giscard d'Estaing in the presence of his wife Claude Pompidou on 31 January 1977.

 It was an immediate success as soon as it opened.
 Whether people came out of curiosity, as amateurs or specialists, from close at hand or farther afield, the Centre Pompidou welcomed everyone.
 The venue saw itself as a "cultural machine" abolishing the frontiers between disciplines and between generations, and quickly became one of the five most-visited monuments in Paris.